Oleksandr Lakusta

-Oleksandr Lakusta (born August 8, 1991) is a Ukrainian footballer playing with Toronto Falcons in the Canadian Soccer League.
+Oleksandr Lakusta (born August 8, 1991) is a Ukrainian former footballer who played as a forward.

 Club career

 Ukraine

 Lakusta played at the youth level with FSC Bukovyna Chernivtsi.
 He transitioned into the senior team in 2008 where he played for two seasons in the Ukrainian Second League.
 In 2012, he departed from Bukovyna in order to sign with Nyva Ternopil.
 He would appear in 27 matches and scored 4 goals in his debut season with Ternopil.
 After a single season with the club, he was released from his contract.

 Lakusta was linked to a possible return to his former club Bukovyna where he ultimately rejected the offer.
 He instead secured a deal with Dynamo Khmelnytskyi and would remain in the third tier.
 Following his brief stint with Dynamo, he returned to his former club Bukovyna for the 204-15 season in the Ukrainian First League.
 In his debut season in the second tier, he appeared in 3 matches.

 He returned to the third tier the next season to sign with Veres Rivne.
 Lakusta had another run in the second tier the following season with Mykolaiv.
 In his second stint in the league, he appeared in 6 matches.
 After the conclusion of the season, he mutually departed from Mykolaiv.